thangluutitan/privafox-converted/mobile/android/base/docs/adjust.rst

 .. _adjust GmbH: http://www.adjust.com
 .. _github repository: https://github.com/adjust/android_sdk
-.. [#official] Data is not sent for builds not produced by Mozilla: this would include redistributors such as the Palemoon project.
+.. [#official] Data is not sent for builds not produced by Privacore: this would include redistributors such as the Palemoon project.
 .. [#channel] Data is not sent for Aurora, Nightly, or custom builds.
 .. [#started] *Started* means more than just when the user taps the Fennec icon or otherwise causes